redux-saga/redux-saga/README.md

 Typically, actual middlewares handle some Effect form triggered by an Action Creator.
 For example, redux-thunk handles *thunks* by calling them with `(getState, dispatch)` as arguments, redux-promise handles Promises by dispatching their resolved values. redux-gen handles generators by dispatching all yielded actions to the store.
-The common thing is that all those middlewares shares the same 'call on each action' pattern.
-They will be called again and again each time an action happens, i.e. they are *scoped* by the *root action* which triggered them.
+The common thing that all those middlewares share is the same 'call on each action' pattern.
+They will be called again and again each time an action happens, i.e. they are *scoped* by the *root action* that triggered them.

 Sagas work differently, they are not fired from within Action Creators but are started with your application and choose what user actions to watch.
 They are like daemon tasks that run in